andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
 - [awesome-db](https://github.com/numetriclabz/awesome-db) - A curated list of amazingly awesome database libraries, resources and shiny things by
 - [awesome-styleguides](https://github.com/streamich/awesome-styleguides) - A curated list of UI styleguides — 😎💄.
-- [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
 - [Awesome-PicGo](https://github.com/PicGo/Awesome-PicGo) - A collection of awesome projects using PicGo.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
 - [awesome-multiple-object-tracking](https://github.com/luanshiyinyang/awesome-multiple-object-tracking) - Resources for Multiple Object Tracking (MOT).